mjmelito/Bakery/README.md

 }
 9. Be sure to add obj, bin, and appsettings.json to your .gitignore file and commit the file to GitHub to protect your Username and Password.

-#### Importing the Database
-10. Open MySQL Workbench and locate the Navigator pane (on the left-hand side of the program window.)
-11. Select "Data Import/Restore".
+#### Add Migrations, Create Database, and Run Application
-12. Select "Import from Self Contained File".
-Navigate to the top directory of the project. ("Factory").
+10. Navigate to the 'Factory' directory
-13. Within "Factory", select the file named Factory.sql.
-14. Under "Default Schema to be Imported To", click the "New..." button, enter the name of the database (Factory.sql), and click "OK".
-15. Select to the "Start Import" button.

-#### Running the Program
-16. STILL NEED TO ADD THIS SECTION
+11. Run the command "dotnet build"
+12. Run the command "dotnet tool install --global dotnet-ef --version 6.0.0"
+13. Run the command "dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0"
+14. Run the command "dotnet ef migrations add Initial"
+15. Run "dotnet ef database update" in your command line.
+16. Then run the command "dotnet watch run"

 ## Known Bugs